oroinc/documentation/user/back-office/system/channels/index.rst

    * **Name** --- A meaningful name used to refer to the channel in the system.
    * **Channel Type** --- A type that defines a set of default rules and settings used for the channel.

-   .. important:: Extending OroCRM with new channel types is a proven practice, and it can be customized subject to your specific needs and goals.
+   .. important:: Extending your Oro application with new channel types is a proven practice, and it can be customized subject to your specific needs and goals.

    The information collected from a channel is represented by the :ref:`entities <doc-entities>` assigned to the channel and their related entities.